Three Steps to Finding Your Brand Voice

 • Where they spend their online downtime

-If you find out that your audience spends their free time on Reddit and Twitter, you’ll know that internet slang and memes are your secret weapons to resonate with them.
-Alternatively, you may discover that their preferred platform is LinkedIn and that they’re mid-career professionals with advanced degrees.
+If you find out that your audience spends their free time on Reddit and Twitter, you'll know that internet slang and memes are your secret weapons to resonate with them.
+Alternatively, you may discover that their preferred platform is LinkedIn, and they're mid-career professionals with advanced degrees.
 See above for style tips for that audience.
-Suffice it to say here that it’s not the same as the Redditors and tweeters.
+Suffice it to say that it’s not the same as the Redditors and tweeters.

 Step 2: Know your product

-Schedule some time with the product team, designers, developers, etc. Anyone who had a hand in designing and producing your company’s widget, sit down and pick their brain of its detailed widget knowledge.
-Then sit down with the sales team.
-Find out what questions they’ve been fielding from buyers, what language is working for them, and how they’re positioning the company among your competitors.
+Schedule some time with the product team, designers, developers, etc. Anyone who had a hand in designing and producing your company's widget, sit down and pick their brain of its detailed widget knowledge.
+Then, sit down with the sales team.
+Find out what questions they've been fielding from buyers, what language is working for them, and how they're positioning the company among your competitors.

 Ask questions.
-Then truly listen to the answers.
+Then, truly listen to the answers.

 Step 3: Know your company

 Think of your brand voice as a friend, and ask yourself how you would describe it in 3 words.
-Quirky, smart, and stalwart?
+Quirky, innovative, and stalwart?
 Witty, charming, and outgoing?
-When you and your team can do this for your brand voice, that’s when you know you’re good to go.
+When you and your team can do this for your brand voice, that's when you know you're good to go.

 Jesse